Searching ...

 Greenwood County Education

-The Greenwood School District 50 is the largest of the three school districts operating inside Greenwood County.
+The Greenwood School District 50 is the largest of the three school districts in Greenwood County.
 It runs 16 public schools for just over 9,000 students: eight Elementary schools, three middle schools, two high schools, one alternative center, and one technology center.

-Greenwood County School District 52 operates in the Ninety Six area of the county.
-It runs four schools, one primary, elementary, middle, and high school each.
+Greenwood School District 52 operates in the Ninety-Six region.
+It operates four schools: one primary, one elementary, one middle, and one high school.

 Greenwood County residents have seven private schools to choose from.
 Two of the top-ranked private schools are Greenwood Christian School and Hopewood Academy.

-Higher education is available at Lander University, a public university located in Greenwood.
+Another higher education option is Lander University, a public university located in Greenwood.
 It is the state’s second-smallest publicly-funded undergraduate Institution.
 Around 3,500 students have 80 areas of study to choose from.

 Greenwood County Health Care

-Greenwood County residents have two large-scale medical providers.
-The first is the Self Regional Healthcare, a major referral and medical center for the Lakelands region.
-It has a 322-bed facility.
+As the Lakelands region hub, Greenwood County residents benefit from having larger medical providers close at hand.
+The first is the Self Regional Healthcare, a major referral and medical center with a 322-bed facility.
 Specialized services include cardiac care, pediatrics, sleep disorders, ambulatory care, cancer care, neurology, and vascular care.

-Another option is the Greenwood Regional Rehabilitation Hospital, which specializes in rehabilitative services for patients recovering from disabilities caused by injuries, illnesses, or chronic medical conditions.
+Greenwood Regional Rehabilitation Hospital specializes in rehabilitative services for patients recovering from disabilities caused by injuries, illnesses, or chronic medical conditions.

-Lake Greenwood State Park has a fishing pier, two boat ramps, paste campsites, a conference center, and a nature trail.
+Lake Greenwood State Park has a fishing pier, two boat ramps, paved campsites, a conference center, and a nature trail.
 The park hosts the South Carolina Festival of Flowers Triathlon each June.

-Residents who enjoy golf have several courses in the area to test their skills.
+Residents who enjoy golf have several courses to test their skills.
 The most prominent is the Greenwood Country Club, one of the country’s oldest private golf clubs and the only private country club in Greenwood.
 It provides a world-class full-service golf experience.
-It has an 18-hole course and a state-of-the-art tennis facility.
+It has an 18-hole award-winning golf course and a state-of-the-art tennis facility.
+Grand Harbor, a golf and yacht community, has lakefront views from its award-winning golf course.
+Players of the game can find public and affordable golf at Par Three West and Fort Club.

-One big attraction is the South Carolina Festival of Flowers, which has been recognized as one of the Top 20 Events by the Southeast Tourism Society.
+One big attraction is the South Carolina Festival of Flowers, recognized as one of the Top 20 Events by the Southeast Tourism Society.
 Held each June across Greenwood County, it has 20 events for the family and the avid gardener.
-The signature Safari Topiary Display is the premier attraction.
-Fujifilm Manufacturing also holds the photography competition.
+The spectacular topiaries stand out among the botanical displays for their whimsy and skill.
+Where else can you find a Jeep made out of plants?
+The festival includes juried shows, art exhibits, classic car shows, and community theater shows.
+Fujifilm Manufacturing holds a photography competition during the event.

-Other festivals are hosted in Greenwood County, such as the Festival of Discovery, a weekend of food, music, and amusement rides, the Festival of Stars, which caps with a major fireworks display, and the Catfish Festival in Ware Shoals.
+Other stand-out festivals in Greenwood County are the Festival of Discovery, a weekend of food, music, and amusement rides; the Festival of Stars, which caps with a major fireworks display; and the Catfish Feastival in Ware Shoals.
+All showcase Greenwood’s homegrown goodness with some classic family-friendly fun, food trucks, live music, and more.

-Greenwood County has several cultural institutions.
+Several cultural institutions document and support local culture.
 The main museum is the Greenwood Museum and Railroad Historical Center, which documents the county’s history.
-The facilities serve as a community center and have been a leading South Carolina tourist attraction in its category.
+The facilities serve as a community center and have been a leading South Carolina tourist attraction.
 The exhibits include six restored train cars.

 Another culturally significant historic site is the Benjamin Mays Historic Site.
 Dr. Benjamin E. Mays was an influential civil rights leader.
 His childhood home has been preserved and furnished with period furniture.
 It displays information about Dr. Mays’ life.
 The building is on the site of the Burns Spring African-American School.

-The Arts Center is 25,000 square feet of usable space that serves as a visitor center, classrooms, artist studios, and a professional art gallery.
+The Arts Center of Greenwood is 25,000 square feet of usable space that serves as a visitor center, classrooms, artist studios, and a professional art gallery.
+The Uptown anchor offers art classes for all ages.

-Agritourism is another thing to do in the Greenwood County area.
-Emerald Farm is a goat farm with a goat milk soap farm store and activities for the whole family.
+Agritourism is another thing to do in Greenwood County.
+Popular Emerald Farm is a goat farm with a goat milk soap farm store and activities for family-friendly fun.
 It offers group tours of the facilities.
+In season, a stop at the Peach Stand is a must for the best South Carolina peaches.

 Greenwood County Dining

-The dining scene is predominantly chain restaurants and locally-owned venues.
-Some have been in operation for years and are favorites of residents.
-Much of the cuisine is American or Southern-style cooking.
-Here’s a sampling of what you can find to eat in Greenwood County:
+Find a culinary tradition that mixes chain restaurants with locally-owned venues that leverage homegrown goodness from nearby farms.
+Some restaurants have been in operation for years and are residents’ favorites.
+Much of the cuisine is American or Southern-style cooking but you’ll find international cuisine, too.
+Here’s a sampling of the delicious food options in Greenwood County:

-• Polo’s Restaurant in Greenwood offers a casual dining experience serving the freshest ingredients
+• Polo’s Restaurant in Greenwood offers a casual dining experience with the freshest ingredients

 • Pascal’s Cafe is a bistro-style restaurant serving a blend of French and American Cuisine with Southern Charm